-- Plymouth College Senior School has a Head of EAL who is responsible for coordinating the day-to-day provision for pupils with English as an Additional Language at both the Senior and Prep School.
+- Plymouth College Senior School has an EAL coordinator who is responsible for leading the day-to-day provision for pupils with English as an Additional Language at both the Senior and Prep School.
 Although there is a collective responsibility held by all staff to identify and remove barriers to EAL pupils' learning and success, pupils will have access to specialist EAL tuition and continued support from the EAL Department through their time at Plymouth College where appropriate. - The department plays a part in welcoming new overseas pupils and helping to coordinate the induction process.
-The Head of EAL will have assessed the initial English level and possibly spoken with the pupil prior to them arriving at the School. - If deemed appropriate, EAL pupils in Year 10 and 11 will study for the CIE ESL IGCSE (or General IELTS) and Sixth Form pupils study towards their IELTs examination and entrance to university.
+The EAL coordinator will have assessed the initial English level and possibly spoken with the pupil prior to them arriving at the School. - If deemed appropriate, EAL pupils in Year 10 and 11 will study for the EAL or ESL IGCSE (or General IELTS) and Sixth Form pupils study towards their IELTS examination and entrance to university.
 Appropriate targets are set within these lessons and reviewed regularly.
-These are available to staff on the staff intranet. - Support for EAL pupils is coordinated by HoDs, HoYs and Deputy Heads at the Senior School and Heads of KS1 and 2 at the Prep School. - EAL pupils take an Entrance Exam in English prior to admission and areas for development are identified as well as guidance being provided when choosing optional subjects.
+These are available to staff on the staff intranet. - Support for EAL pupils is coordinated by HoDs, HoYs and Deputy Heads at the Senior School and Heads of Subject at the Prep School. - EAL pupils take an Entrance Exam in English prior to admission and areas for development are identified as well as guidance being provided when choosing optional subjects.